 Twin Lake Project Next Steps

 The carp tracking has found that the fish are moving into and out of the lake system, although probably not in large numbers.
 However, harvesting won't have long-lasting benefits if even just a few get in.
-The carp management project includes installation of fish barriers at key locations to prevent this from happening.
-Potential locations include the France Avenue weir in Robbinsdale or at the outlet of Ryan Lake into a channel in Minneapolis just east of Osseo Road, and two culverts under County Road 10 on the north end of Upper Twin.
-These culverts lead to wetland complexes north of CR 10 that could also be potential spawning locations.
+The carp management project installed fish barriers at two key locations to prevent this from happening.
+A barrier at the France Avenue weir in Robbinsdale prevents carp from moving in from Ryan Lake and Shingle Creek.
+Another barrier at culverts under County Road 10 on the north end of Upper Twin prevents carp from reaching a wetland complex north of CR 10 that is a likely spawning location.

 Aquatic Vegetation Management

 As water clarity improves, aquatic vegetation growth will likely increase.
 Shallow lakes such as Upper Twin are vegetation-dominant, and the plant roots play an important role in stabilizing sediment There are native species in Twin Lakes, but there is also Curly-leaf pondweed present.
-To reduce the biomass of Curly-leaf and to prevent its spread, chemical or mechanical treatment will likely be necessary.
-The aquatic vegetation management plan is part of this project, and the Commission is working with the DNR to determine the most likely vegetation response and the appropriate treatment.
+To reduce the biomass of Curly-leaf and to prevent its spread, chemical treatment will likely be necessary.
+The Commission, in partnership with the DNR, treated Upper Twin in spring 2018, and will continue to work with the DNR to treat as necessary at least through 2020.

 Upper Twin and Ryan Lakes have experienced several fish winter kills when dissolved oxygen in the water beneath the ice falls too low to support life.
 Species such as bluegill are especially vulnerable to low oxygen conditions.
-Bluegill prey on carp eggs, and keeping a healthy panfish population is essential to keeping carp from successfully reproducing. these two lakes may require winter aeration to maintain a zone of well-oxygenated water where fish may take refuge.
+Bluegill prey on carp eggs, and keeping a healthy panfish population is essential to keeping carp from successfully reproducing.
+Aeration was explored for Upper Twin Lake but was ultimately not implemented due to technical difficulties.